Share of Metros With Declining Home Prices Grows

 Which markets are seeing home prices fall the most?

-Housing markets seeing the biggest drops in home prices are primarily located in the Sun Belt regions—especially metros in the Gulf Coast and Mountain West—where builders have added considerably to the local housing inventory.
+Housing markets seeing the biggest drops in home prices are primarily located in the Sun Belt regions—especially those in the Gulf Coast and Mountain West—where new-home builders have added considerably to the local housing inventory.

-Many of these metros are located in Florida.
-Punta Gorda, Fla., saw the largest year-over-year price decline.
-There, home prices fell by 12.38% year-over-year.
+For instance, Punta Gorda, Fla., saw the largest year-over-year price decline among the metros surveyed, with a 12.38% year-over-year drop.
 Likewise, the Cape Coral-Fort Myers, Fla., metro and the Sarasota, Fla., metro saw respective price declines of 9.65% and 8.16%.